-Many people who did file 2019 got a confirmation for the $1200, – just one week after E-filing.
-The IRS says that everyone who has filed 2018/2019 should automatically get the payment but many haven’t.
-We therefore recommend e-filing the 2020 Return and claim the Recovery Rebate.
+Many people who did file in 2019 got a confirmation for the $1200, – just one week after E-filing.
+The IRS says that everyone who has filed for 2018/2019 should automatically get the payment but many haven’t.
+We, therefore, recommend e-filing the 2020 Return and claiming the Recovery Rebate.

 The IRS has said they will distribute cheques until the end of the tax year 2020 which needs to be filed June 2021.
 This should cover a large portion of the Streamlined procedure.
-After this deadline the CARES act cheque is no longer available.
-Please contact us if you’re considering to file to get step by step help with this procedure by an affordable expert.
+After this deadline, the CARES act cheque is no longer available.
+Please contact us if you’re considering filing to get step-by-step help with this procedure from an affordable expert.

-If you want file yourself, please check the IRS website.
-It is not recommended as the forms are complicated and mistakes can lead to serious complication.
+If you want to file yourself, please check the IRS website.
+It is not recommended as the forms are complicated and mistakes can lead to serious complications.
 If you want to find an expert who can help you file in an affordable manner then please contact us without any obligation.